 A matter of choices

 With the latest DPCM, the government has presented us with a range of things that we can choose to do again.
-But do we have to do them?
+But do we have to do them by force?
 Some regions are (and will continue to be) in still advanced stages of the pandemic.
 There are no univocal answers at the national level, and perhaps it is better to waste caution than superficiality.

 This is how I will regulate myself, after following with extreme commitment the news, research and statements of scientists and experts around the world.
 As the good Marzullo would make me do, I ask myself the questions and I also give myself the answers.
 (For the official ones you can go here).